 - An R2T4 worksheet on the “FAA Access to CPS” site is completed using the above data.
 The calendar for the payment period will have previously been entered and saved.

 - The student is notified by email of any “unearned” aid or if they are eligible for a post-withdrawal disbursement (notification date).
-This notification must be made within 30 days of the withdrawal date determined by the Registrar’s Office.
+This notification must be made within 30 days of the withdrawal date determined by the Office of the Registrar.